 Qaqortoq is the largest city in South Greenland and the perfect base from which to explore the Norse (Viking) ruins encompassed by the extensive UNESCO-listed Kujataa World Heritage Site.
 But where exactly is Qaqortoq?
 How do I get there?
 And what should I do once I arrive?
 Read on to discover everything you need to know in order to plan an incredible travel experience in and around Qaqortoq.

 - Discover the largest selection of Qaqortoq tours

 Colorful houses, mild weather, and easy access to glaciers, hot springs, and Viking ruins.

 Welcome to Qaqortoq!
 The gateway to the Viking settlements of Greenland.

-With a population of just under 3,000 people (Jul 2019), Qaqortoq is the 5th largest city in Greenland and the logistics and commercial hub of South Greenland.
-It has sufficient tourist infrastructure to make your trip very comfortable, and is one of the best places to arrange excursions to the many attractions of the South.
+With a population of just under 3,000 people (Jul 2019), Qaqortoq is the 5th largest city in Greenland.
+It is the logistics and commercial hub of South Greenland.
+It has sufficient tourist infrastructure to make your trip very comfortable and is one of the best places to arrange excursions to the many attractions of the South.

 This Ultimate Guide to Qaqortoq contains all the information you need to plan and get the most out of your visit to the capital of South Greenland.

 Qaqortoq means “white” in Kalaallisut (the Greenlandic language).
 A slightly ironic name, as South Greenland is actually one of the greenest areas of the world’s largest island.
 The city is located on the south coast of Greenland at a lower latitude than Iceland.
 A fact that surprises many visitors!

 This southern location allows for some degree of agriculture to take place.
 This is one of the reasons the Norse (Vikings) chose to settle in the region and an important (and rare) opportunity for Greenland to grow some of its own produce.